me-manu/gammaALPs/README.rst

 Prerequisites
 -------------

-Python 2.7 or 3.6 and the following packages
+Python 3.6 or higher and the following packages
     - numpy
     - scipy
     - astropy